4.1 Concept of significant harm

 - Non-accidental head injury or fractures can occur without bruising.

-It is not possible to accurately 'age' a bruise.
-Estimates of the age of a bruise are currently based on an assessment of the colour of the bruise with the naked eye.
-The accuracy of observers who estimate the age of a bruise visually is no better than 50 per cent.
-The evidence is that it is not possible to accurately age a bruise from an assessment of colour – from either a clinical assessment or a photograph.
 A practitioner who offers a definitive estimate of the age of a bruise in a child by assessment with the naked eye is doing so from their own experience without adequate published evidence.
 A bruise should never be interpreted in isolation and must always be assessed in the context of the child's medical and social history, developmental stage and explanation given.

 It should also be noted that there is a condition called 'Mongolian Blue Spot' which can look like bruising but is not bruising.
 This condition is common among darker-skinned children, particularly those of Asian, East Indian and African descent.
 The 'spots' are flat, pigmented lesions with unclear borders and irregular shape.
 They appear commonly at the base of the spine, on the buttocks and back.
 They may also appear as high as the shoulders and elsewhere.
 They are not associated with any illness or abuse.
 It would require paediatric assessment to confirm that such a condition was present in a child about whom apparent bruising was thought to be indicative of physical abuse.